Why Your Site Isn’t Indexed by Google – 8 Most Common Reasons

 You try not to panic and run some searches that should lead to your site.
 Once again, it’s not there – not on the first page, not on the second, not even on the fifth.

-In this post, I’ll tell you about the 8 most important reasons why your site doesn’t appear in Google search results – and how to fix them, making your site more SEO-friendly.
+In this post, I'll tell you about the nine most important indexing issues, that may make your site not appear in Google search results – and how to fix them, making your site more SEO-friendly.

 Crawling vs indexing vs ranking: understanding the difference